 In areas where too many birds gather, high concentrations of droppings become a health concern.
 Diseases such as histoplasmosis, candidiasis, cryptococcosis and E. coli can spread through contact with infected droppings or simply by breathing in dried fecal dust.
 Proactive pest control measures must be put in place to prevent bird overpopulation from creating a public health hazard.

 If you’re dealing with nuisance birds that are threatening your health, contact us at Burns Pest Elimination.
 Burns has been servicing the Phoenix and Tucson area since 1983 and is staffed by pest control professionals who know how to keep unwanted birds away.
-Visit our website for more information on our bird elimination methods to see what our family can do for yours.
+Contact us for more information on our bird elimination methods to see what our family can do for yours.